rioter00/MAGD487/PortfolioCreationAssignment.md

 <a named="part1"></a>
-# Part One: Portfolio Creation - 200 points
+# Part One: Portfolio Creation - 200 points - Due 3/19

 ## Objectives
 + Research effective portfolios